spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 |**Workspace Creation** > **Policies** > **Backup Policies**|

-### Backup Scheduling Options
+## Backup Scheduling Options

 Both the cluster and workspace backup support the following scheduling options:

-* Customize your backup for the exact month, day, hour, and minute of the user's choice
+* Customize your backup for the exact month, day, hour, and minute of the user's choice.
 * Every week on Sunday at midnight
 * Every two weeks at midnight
 * Every month on the 1st at midnight